Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 H1 • Talat > Telouet • 250km

-Join the Aguim road near Igli (hotel/cafe/shops) and turn northeast for a short while.
-At a hairpin take to the trail, passing Anmid village, then get stuck into a steep climb to a rolling, 2300-m herders’ plateau, with snowy Jebel Sirwa mountain (3304-m) on the southern horizon.
-Soon take a thin turn east, another south at a blue sign.
+Join the P1737 road near Igli (hotel/cafe/shops) and turn northeast for a short while.
+At a hairpin take to the trail again, passing Anmid village, then get stuck into a steep climb to a rolling, 2300-m herders’ plateau with snowy Jebel Sirwa (3304-m) on the southern horizon.
+Soon take a thin turn east, and another turn south at a blue sign.
 This rises up to another junction from where it’s east to Ait Qalla (below left; limited services).

-Rejoin the road, then leave it for a roller-coaster run (above right) north to Ait Abdalla village.
-It’s all road from here to the N9 Ouarzazate highway, with fuel and lodgings around Aguim, then a right just before Tizi n Tichka for Telouet fuel station and several lodgings in town.
+Rejoin a road, then leave it for a roller-coaster run (above right) north to Ait Abdalla village.
+It’s all road from here to the N9 Ouarzazate highway, with fuel and lodgings around Aguim.
+Take a right just before Tizi n Tichka for Telouet with a fuel station and several lodgings in town.

 H2 • Telouet > Agouti • 195km

-Soon after Telouet leave the road and work your way through Anmiter to the creek crossing.
-On the far bank the short, eroded ascent is no longer used by local vehicles.
-Big bikes and 2WDs may struggle but if you can make it up the switchbacks, you’ll manage the rest.
+Soon after Telouet leave the road and work your way through Anmiter to a dry riverbed crossing.
+On the far bank the short, eroded ascent is chewed up and no longer used by local vehicles.
+Big bikes and 2WDs may struggle, but if you can make it up the switchbacks, you’ll manage the rest.
 The long way round is 130km via Ouarzazate.

 Once on top it’s stones, sand and bedrock for 20km to Tiririne? (above) where the track improves.
-Take a north for Tiliwine which leads to the badly broken N23 trans-Atlas Demnate road (road numbers can vary, map to map).
+Take a north to Tiliwine where a road leads to the badly broken N23 trans-Atlas Demnate road (road numbers vary, map to map).

 The distant rocky mass of Jebel Rhat (above right; 3169m) looms ahead.
-Note the stony stream bed Alert marked on the map.
+Note the stony stream bed Alert marked on the map – lately rougher than ever following winter floods.
 Soon after, cross a bridge where tracks improve.
-Pass through a defile and rejoin tarmac as marked on the map.
+Pass through a defile and rejoin tarmac as marked on the H.A.T map.
 That leads to an airy col at 2380m (below).
-Once down again turn right, the road leads through busy Ait Bou Ali, climbs up to Azilal junction, then drops into the Ait Bouguemeze valley, a long spread of hamlets and a popular venue for trekking with loads of lodgings.
-H2 ends at what will be the new fuel station in Agouti in 2026.
-Until then there’s nearby village fuel on the H.A.T map, one of many depots here.
+Once down turn right, the road leads through busy Ait Bou Ali, climbs up to Azilal high junction, then drops into the Ait Bouguemeze valley, a long spread of hamlets and a popular venue for trekking with loads of lodgings.
+H2 ends at the new fuel station in Agouti.

 H3 Agouti > Imilchil 245km